All images by Robin Goldsmith

 Again both beers worked well, the cherry and chocolate notes of the Cherry Head adding a smooth and slightly sour fruity complement to the rich, sweet flavours of the dish, while the coffee edge of the Pearl Jet lent a refreshingly drier touch that cleansed the palate.

 Although a fulcrum for tourism, Holkham offers so much more with its dedication to sustainable agriculture, renewable energy initiatives, conservation and countryside management.
 Its partnership with Marston's and other breweries, providing them with some of the best winter and spring malting barley this country produces, is a testament to the success of their farming methods and augurs for a healthy beer future.

-The next article on these pages will feature further DE14 beer and food pairings.
+This is the first of two articles on Marston's ingredient-focused approach to modern brewing.
+The next article will feature further DE14 beer and food pairings.